radiovisual/metalsmith-gulp-boilerplate/README.md

 ## What Next?

-- Start adding [Metalsmith plugins](http://www.metalsmith.io/#the-plugins) to suit your project's needs
+- Add some [Metalsmith plugins](http://www.metalsmith.io/#the-plugins) to customize your Metalsmith build.
+- Add some [Gulp plugins](http://gulpjs.com/plugins/) to customize your gulp build.

 ## License